rbnpercy/doggo_elixir/README.md

 Unofficial library - just a bit of a giggle for me.
 (Because who doesn't LOVE Doggos!?)

+I promise I will continue with this at some point.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed